Dasding1/Dasding/_articles/Riot! Riot! Riot!.md

 ![[Raf Simons AW 2001-02 Riot Riot Riot.png]]

-"The collection of eastern youropean boys in oversized patched fishtail trenchcoats and facemasks going to a Manic Street Preachers, Sonic Youth, or Joy Division cover show and having a nighttime stroll through the cold arteries of recently fractured former satellite republics afterwards?"
+_—"The collection of eastern youropean boys in oversized patched fishtail trenchcoats and facemasks going to a Manic Street Preachers, Sonic Youth, or Joy Division cover show and having a nighttime stroll through the cold arteries of recently fractured former satellite republics afterwards?"_

+_—Exaclty.—_

 > At the flea market in Vienna I saw young people from Ukraine or Romania who, because of the cold, simply put layers on top of layers and thus created their own volumes
 >